-Whether you’re dealing with a poor performer or someone who behaves poorly at work, you need to give your employees every opportunity to respond and improve before you fire them.
+Whether you’re dealing with a poor performer or someone who behaves poorly at work, you need to give your employees every opportunity to respond and improve before you terminate employment.

 Performance management and the employee termination procedure

 If you’re facing the daunting situation of having to fire an underperformer, it’s important not to act rash.
 You need a measured response.
-So, first, take a look at Fair Work Australia’s best practice guide on managing underperformance.
+First, take a look at Fair Work Australia’s best practice guide on managing underperformance.

-The procedural fairness aspects of the process mean that you must give the employee every opportunity to lift their game and meet the expected standards.
-To keep you on track, here’s a 14-step checklist from FWA:
+The procedural fairness aspects of the termination process means you must give the employee every opportunity to lift their game and meet the expected standards.
+To keep you on track, here’s a 14 step checklist from FWA: